cdeeply/cdeeply/README.md

 The web portal allows a 1 second computation time, used for architecture search and network training from a table of numbers.

 This repository contains libraries and plugins that allow C Deeply's NN generator to be called directly by another application rather than manually through the web portal.
-Currently the following interfaces are available:

-- C/C++ library

 Each interface gives access to two NN generators:

 - Supervised NN training predicts certain columns/rows from others.
 This is similar to what XGBoost accomplishes.
 - Unsupervised NN training finds features in the data:  produces an autoencoder, or just an encoder or decoder.